jakechanda/A_Star/README.md

 - k = 5: Around 1 hour runtime
 - k = 6: crashes

 Because of the ability to modify each row individually, the ability to turn the back corner of the pyraminx, and the ability to turn both clockwise and counter clockwise there are many possible states, and the program crashes at a depth of k=6.
+Additionally, it is possible for a trial to get "lucky" and have two moves that counter-act each other, like a U1 clockwise move, then a U1 counterclockwise move, which would significantly speed up a trial.

 ## Learning Outcomes